svaksha/Julia.jl/Mathematics.md

 - [VML.jl](https://github.com/simonster/VML.jl) :: Julia bindings for the Intel Vector Math Library.

 **Linear Algebra**
++ [Hypre.jl](https://github.com/jgoldfar/Hypre.jl) :: A wrapper for the [Hypre](http://acts.nersc.gov/hypre/) library.
-- [KrylovSolvers.jl](https://github.com/cfbaptista/KrylovSolvers.jl) :: Solve sparse linear systems in an efficient and iterative manner with Krylov Solvers.
++ [KrylovSolvers.jl](https://github.com/cfbaptista/KrylovSolvers.jl) :: Solve sparse linear systems in an efficient and iterative manner with Krylov Solvers.
-- [LDA.jl](https://github.com/remusao/LDA.jl) :: Linear Discriminant Analysis and Kernel Fisher Analysis.
++ [LDA.jl](https://github.com/remusao/LDA.jl) :: Linear Discriminant Analysis and Kernel Fisher Analysis.
-- [LMCLUS.jl](https://github.com/wildart/LMCLUS.jl) :: Julia's package for Linear Manifold Clustering.
++ [LMCLUS.jl](https://github.com/wildart/LMCLUS.jl) :: Julia's package for Linear Manifold Clustering.
-- [MUMPS](https://github.com/lruthotto/MUMPS) :: A wrapper for a MUltifrontal Massively Parallel sparse direct Solver of large linear systems in Julia.
++ [MUMPS](https://github.com/lruthotto/MUMPS) :: A wrapper for a MUltifrontal Massively Parallel sparse direct Solver of large linear systems in Julia.
-- [MUMPS1.jl](https://github.com/dmbates/MUMPS1.jl) :: An alternative implementation of a Julia interface to the sparse direct solver MUMPS.
++ [MUMPS1.jl](https://github.com/dmbates/MUMPS1.jl) :: An alternative implementation of a Julia interface to the sparse direct solver MUMPS.
 A MUMPS package for Julia is already registered but that package does not conform to the packaging standards for Julia.
-- [NonuniformArray.jl](https://github.com/ReidAtcheson/NonuniformArray.jl) :: This library handles the case of "array of arrays" where each subarray may have different lengths - but enforces contiguity of data for ease of passing to outside linear algebra packages.
++ [NonuniformArray.jl](https://github.com/ReidAtcheson/NonuniformArray.jl) :: This library handles the case of "array of arrays" where each subarray may have different lengths - but enforces contiguity of data for ease of passing to outside linear algebra packages.
-- [PolarFact.jl](https://github.com/weijianzhang/PolarFact.jl) :: A Julia package for the matrix polar decomposition.
++ [PolarFact.jl](https://github.com/weijianzhang/PolarFa.jl) :: A Julia package for the matrix polar decomposition.
++ [SuperLU.jl](https://github.com/dmbates/SuperLU.jl) :: Julia interface to the SuperLU solver package for sparse systems.

 ###### Learning Resources
 * [The Performance Cost of Integer Overflow Checking](http://danluu.com/integer-overflow/)